notaryproject/notaryproject.dev/content/en/blog/2023/announcing-major-release.md

 From the software consumer's perspective, verifying the signature of a signed artifact ensure the integrity and authenticity.
 Notary Project provides the following core capabilities for verification experience:

-- Verify signatures using [trust store and trust policy](https://github.com/notaryproject/specifications/blob/v1.0.0/specs/trust-store-trust-policy.md) with fine-tuned configuration for repository specific, and multiple signature verification levels.  [notation policy](https://notaryproject.dev/docs/cli-reference/notation_policy/) command is also introduced in v1 release to simplify importing and inspecting the trust policy.
+- Verify signatures using [trust store and trust policy](https://github.com/notaryproject/specifications/blob/v1.0.0/specs/trust-store-trust-policy.md) with fine-tuned OCI repository specific trust policies, and support for various enforcement levels for signature verification (e.g. `enforce`, `permissive`, `audit`) to enable a wide range of scenarios.  [notation policy](https://notaryproject.dev/docs/cli-reference/notation_policy/) command is also introduced in v1 release to simplify importing and inspecting the trust policy.

 ### Enhanced debug and troubleshooting experience